Antenna Analyzer Operation

 The PC card mounts an AD9850 signal generator module, which is a very accurate, digitally controlled signal generator of low power.
 It generates a spectrally pure, frequency programmable, analog output sine wave.

 It is a handy source of RF signals for testing.
 Connecting a loop to the output can be used as a quick signal generator.
-While it does not replace a commercial lab signal generator it is a handy source of signal, and programable from our VAA.exe software for any frequency between 1MHz and 55MHz.
+While it does not replace a commercial lab signal generator it is a handy source of signal, and programmable from our analyzer.exe software for any frequency between 1MHz and 55MHz.
 So, you can easily maximize your investment as it is a multipurpose instrument.

 The multiple dips are due to the reflected nature of the cable bouncing back from the end.
 It of course does not resonate, and only generates regular reflected signals as the signal bounces.